galaxyproject/training-material/topics/single-cell/tutorials/spatial_Vizgen_squidpy/tutorial.md

 # Quality control

-You have generated an annotated AnnData object from your raw scRNA-seq fastq files.
-However, you have only completed a 'rough' filter of your dataset - there will still be a number of 'cells' that are actually just background from empty droplets or simply low-quality.
-There will also be genes that could be sequencing artifacts or that appear with such low frequency that statistical tools will fail to analyse them.
-This background garbage of both cells and genes not only makes it harder to distinguish real biological information from the noise, but also makes it computationally heavy to analyse.
-These spurious reads take a lot of computational power to analyse!
-First on our agenda is to filter this matrix to give us cleaner data to extract meaningful insight from, and to allow faster analysis.
+You have generated an annotated AnnData object from your raw Vizgen MERFISH data.
+However, the dataset has only undergone an initial, coarse filtering step—meaning it still contains a number of ‘cells’ that are actually background barcodes, debris, or poorly segmented objects.
+Similarly, some detected transcripts may represent imaging artifacts or genes expressed at such low abundance that downstream statistical analyses will not be reliable.
+This background noise—both false-positive cells and low-quality gene signals—not only makes it harder to resolve true biological structure, but also increases the computational load during analysis.
+Our first task is therefore to refine this matrix, removing spurious cells and genes so we can work with cleaner data, extract meaningful biological insight, and perform faster downstream analyses.

 ## Calculate QC Metrics